racker/service-registry-docs/Overview.md

 # Overview

-## What is Cloud Service Registry
+## What is Rackspace Service Registry

-Rackspace Cloud Service Registry allows developers to build highly available and responsive applications using a simple but powerful REST API.
+Rackspace Service Registry allows developers to build highly available and responsive applications using a simple but powerful REST API.
 Currently it exposes three groups of functionalities: